giampaolo/giampaolo.github.io/content/blog/2025/psutil-heap-introspection-apis.md

 Title: Detect memory leaks of C extensions with psutil and psleak
 Slug: psutil-heap-introspection-apis
 Date: 2025-12-23
-Tags: psutil, python, c, memory-leak, psleak
+Tags: psutil, psleak, python, c
 Authors: Giampaolo Rodola

 Memory leaks in Python are often straightforward to diagnose.
 Just look at RSS,